ORSA-DUBot-PTax/Phenetica-v.1.0/README.md

 # **Phenetica-v.1.0**
-Phenetica v.
-1.0 - Advanced Morphometric Analysis Suite

-## **📋 Overview** ##
 Phenetica is a powerful, cross-platform, standalone desktop application designed for comprehensive morphometric analysis of biological data using binary character traits.
-Built with modern Python technologies, Phenetica provides researchers, taxonomists, and students with an intuitive graphical interface for performing advanced statistical analyses without the need for programming knowledge.
+Built with modern Python technologies, Phenetica provides taxonomists with an intuitive graphical interface for performing advanced statistical analyses without the need for programming knowledge.

-Why Phenetica?
+## **Why Phenetica?**
 ✅ Cost-Free & Open Source — No licensing fees, freely available for academic and research use ✅ Cross-Platform — Runs seamlessly on Windows (10, 11) and Linux systems ✅ User-Friendly — Modern GUI with no coding required